 This annual report includes certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, concerning our business, operations and financial performance and condition as well as our plans, objectives and expectations for our business operations and financial performance and condition.
 Any statements that are not of historical facts may be deemed to be forward-looking statements.
 You can identify these forward-looking statements by words such as "believes," "estimates," "anticipates," "expects," "plans," "intends," "may," "could," "might," "will," "should," "aims," or other similar expressions that convey uncertainty of future events or outcomes.
 Forward-looking statements appear in a number of places throughout this annual report and include statements regarding our intentions, beliefs, assumptions, projections, outlook, analyses or current expectations concerning, among other things, our intellectual property position, research and development projects, acquisitions, results of operations, cash needs, spending of the remaining net proceeds from our initial public offering, capital expenditures, financial condition, liquidity, prospects, growth and strategies, regulatory approvals and clearances, the markets and industry in which we operate and the trends and competition that may affect the markets, industry or us.
 In particular, under "Item 5.
-Operating and Financial Review and Prospects-D. Trend Information" of this annual report and in the notes to our audited consolidated financial statements, we discuss, based on our current assessment of the novel coronavirus (COVID-19), or coronavirus, pandemic, how our business, results of operations, and financial condition could be impacted during the year 2021 and beyond.
+Operating and Financial Review and Prospects-D. Trend Information" of this annual report and in the notes to our audited consolidated financial statements, we discuss, based on our current assessment of the ongoing coronavirus disease 2019, or COVID-19, pandemic and the current armed conflict in Ukraine, how our business, results of operations, and financial condition could be impacted during the year 2021 and beyond.